-Her oratorio performances include Gounod’s ST. CECILIA MASS and the Fauré REQUIEM for the ROYAL MELBOURNE PHILHARMONIC SOCIETY, CARMINA BURANA for PENINSULA MUSIC SOCIETY and Beethoven’s SYMPHONY NO.9 and Handel’s DIXIT DOMINUS for the MELBOURNE UNIVERSITY CHORAL SOCIETY.
+Her oratorio performances include Gounod’s ST. CECILIA MASS and the Fauré’s REQUIEM for the ROYAL MELBOURNE PHILHARMONIC SOCIETY, CARMINA BURANA for PENINSULA MUSIC SOCIETY and Beethoven’s SYMPHONY NO.9 and Handel’s DIXIT DOMINUS for the MELBOURNE UNIVERSITY CHORAL SOCIETY.
 Other solo appearances include MESSIAH, Mozart’s REQUIEM, Charpentier’s TE DEUM, the Vivaldi and the Poulenc GLORIA, Mendelssohn’s ELIJAH, and Tippet’s A CHILD OF OUR TIME.

 She also appeared in the world-premiere performances of Greenbaum’s THE FOUNDLING with the AUSTRALIAN CONTEMPORARY CHORALE and of Calvin Bowman’s BEYOND THE GRASS TREE SPEARS at the CASTLEMAINE STATE FESTIVAL, former music critic for THE TIMES wrote, acute musical intelligence a seamless and sensitive delivery a remarkable triumph.

-Judith Dodsworth is also a regular collaborator with various chamber music ensembles and concerts series her recent appearances including works by Maxwell Davies, Kate Sopers and Vines’ with SYZYGY ENSEMBLE at the MELBOURNE RECITAL CENTRE and as part of the METROPOLIS FESTIVAL, Kevin March’s MYTHWEAVER and Matthias Pinscher’s A TWILIGHT SONG.
-She has also been presented as part of the AUSTRALIAN NATIONAL ACADEMY OF MUSIC’s AUSTRALIAN VOICES series and its world-premiere performances of Kurtag’s MESSAGES OF THE LATE MISS RV TROUSSOVA, appearances with PLEXUS COLLECTIVE and Taverner’s TO A CHILD DANCING IN THE WIND in the UTZON CHAMBER MUSIC SERIES at the SYDNEY OPERA HOUSE.
+Dodsworth is also a regular collaborator with various chamber music ensembles and concerts series her recent appearances including works by Maxwell Davies, Kate Sopers and Vines’ with SYZYGY ENSEMBLE at the MELBOURNE RECITAL CENTRE and as part of the MELBOURNE SYMPHONY ORCHESTRA‘s METROPOLIS FESTIVAL, Kevin March’s MYTHWEAVER and Matthias Pinscher’s A TWILIGHT SONG.
+She has also been presented as part of the AUSTRALIAN NATIONAL ACADEMY OF MUSIC’s AUSTRALIAN VOICES series and in its world-premiere performances of Kurtag’s MESSAGES OF THE LATE MISS RV TROUSSOVA, has made appearances with PLEXUS COLLECTIVE and in Taverner’s TO A CHILD DANCING IN THE WIND in the UTZON CHAMBER MUSIC SERIES at the SYDNEY OPERA HOUSE.

-2019 has seen her appear in Cat Hope’s SPEECHLESS in its world premiere season for TURA NEW MUSIC at the FESTIVAL OF PERTH, LIMELIGHT magazine writing of the work’s initial public showing in Adelaide in 2018, Judith Dodsworth… displayed the extremes of vocal technique … we associate with the likes of Cathy Berberian and Jane Manning.
+2019 saw her appear in Cat Hope’s SPEECHLESS in its world premiere season for TURA NEW MUSIC at the FESTIVAL OF PERTH, LIMELIGHT magazine writing of the work’s initial public showing in Adelaide in 2018, Judith Dodsworth… displayed the extremes of vocal technique … we associate with the likes of Cathy Berberian and Jane Manning.

 © Weaver Artist Management 2021